Aliases for MAPK9 Gene

 GeneCards Summary for MAPK9 Gene

 MAPK9 (Mitogen-Activated Protein Kinase 9) is a Protein Coding gene.
 Diseases associated with MAPK9 include Breast Cancer and Nasopharynx Carcinoma.
 Among its related pathways are GDNF-Family Ligands and Receptor Interactions and ICos-ICosL Pathway in T-Helper Cell.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is MAPK11.
+An important paralog of this gene is MAPK10.

 UniProtKB/Swiss-Prot Summary for MAPK9 Gene